solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Concretions are sometimes of large size as in the cannon-ball bed at Roker.

-Lindstrom describes a bed of "ball-stones" in the upper Silurian of Gotland, some of which are over a yard in diameter.
+Lindström describes a bed of "ball-stones" in the upper Silurian of Gotland, some of which are over a yard in diameter.
 He refers to them as corals (_Coenostroma discoideum_), and Nicholson calls them Stromatoporoids.
 Judging from sections named _S. discoidea_ in the Nicholson Collection they are huge concretionary masses of nummulitic limestone.

 _Cyclocrinus_, _etc._